trevormil/bitbadges-docs/for-developers/core-concepts/verifiable-attestations/creating-a-attestation.md

 <figure><img src="../../../.gitbook/assets/image (135).png" alt=""><figcaption></figcaption></figure>

 The creation interface is as follows.
-All attestations are a series of one or more **attestationMessages** which can be either in 'json' or 'plaintext' **messageFormat**.
+All attestations are a series of one or more **messages** which can be either in 'json' or 'plaintext' **messageFormat**.
 You can use the corresponding API endpoint to create programmatically.

 ```typescript
 await BitBadgesApi.createAttestation(...)